 Following are some questions for you to consider for your marriage and family.
 Each question is an application of a Biblical principle that has proven to be helpful for many marriages and families.
+You can ask these questions about the practice of your family:

 - When do the husband and wife make time to listen to each other, seeking to understand each other and freely discuss every aspect of their lives together? - When do the parents make time for the family to do something enjoyable together, without having other people around? - When do the husband and wife pray together? - When does the father have a time of Bible reading (or Bible discussion) and prayer together with the whole family? - How often does the father pray for his children, and what does he ask God to do in their lives? - When a child doesn't cooperate, how are the parents helping the child?
-What consequences do the parents enforce?
+What kinds of consequences are good for the parents to enforce?
 Are the parents consistent with their plan of enforcing consequences?
-(God's Spirit, not the parents, makes a change in a child's heart.
+(God's Spirit, not the parents, makes the changes in a child's heart.
 The parents' role is to help the child understand truth and the seriousness of sin, and to help the child see their need for Christ, always praying for the Spirit to work in their hearts.)